July 2, 2026

 Where Ciela Fits

 That is the honest operator's answer to the scam reputation.
 Where the grifter sells a dream and the skeptical buyer has learned to distrust promises, a live demo built on the prospect's own business replaces the promise with an experience, so they stop wondering whether it is a scam and start reacting to something that already works for them.
 It turns proof, the one thing the grift cannot offer, into the thing that closes.
-Ciela Engine is $399 per year with the live per-prospect demos included.
+Ciela's coached program is Client Accelerator at $1,499 one-time and includes 90 days of the platform with live per-prospect demos.

 Frequently Asked Questions